Terminal-2 icon

 Make an in-person card payment.

-After you have designed your integration and boarded your terminal, you are ready to make card payments on the Adyen payments platform.
+After you have designed your integration and boarded your terminal, you are ready to make payments on the Adyen payments platform.

 To initiate a payment, you make a Terminal API request from your POS app.
 This routes the transaction to the terminal, which prompts the shopper to present their card and verify the payment.
 The terminal then sends the payment to Adyen for processing.